 Gonorrhea, sometimes called "the clap," is a sexually transmitted infection (STI) that is transmitted by a bacterium in vaginal secretions and semen.
 It can be spread through vaginal, anal, or oral sex without a condom or latex/polyurethane barrier.

 Gonorrhea can be treated with antibiotics.
-If left untreated, it can cause pelvic inflammatory disease (PID) and permanent infertility.
+If left untreated, it can cause pelvic inflammatory disease (PID) and permanent infertility (difficulty getting pregnant).
 All sexually active women should be screened for gonorrhea..
 If you are not offered a gonorrhea test, you may want to request one from your health care provider.

 If you test positive and are treated, it is important that your partner receive treatment in order to prevent reinfection.